-- 1. Understand the aims and objectives of Mathematics - 2.
-Understand the various curriculums of Mathematics. - 3.
-Understand the Approaches and methods of of Mathematics - 4.
-Identify the learning experiences appropriate to the objectives of teaching secondary school mathematics. - 5.
-Prepare the year plan, unit plan, activity oriented lesson plans for effective classroom teaching.
+- 1. Understand the various curriculums of Physics - 2.
+Understand the nature, structure, scope and relations with other disciplines. - 3.
+Understand the Approaches and methods of teaching physics - 4.
+Understand the aims and objectives of teaching mathematics. - 5.
+Identify the learning experiences appropriate to the objectives of teaching secondary school mathematics. - 6.
+Prepare the year plan, unit plan, activity oriented lesson plans for effective classroom communication - 7.
+Able to revive the school science curriculum

-UNIT I- Aims objectives and curriculum of Mathematics 10 HOURS
+UNIT I- PHYSICS CURRICULUM STUDY.
+10 HOURS

-- 1.1 Aims objectives of teaching Mathematics-Meaning, Importance and formulation. - 1.2 Curriculum: Meaning and principles. - 1.3 Organization of curriculum - 1.4 Different approaches of curriculum construction: NCERT, CBSE, ICSE. - 1.5 Recommendations made by NPE 1986, NCF 2005.
+- 1.1 Curriculum: Meaning and principles. - 1.2 Different approaches of curriculum construction: NCERT, CBSE, ICSE, and PSSC. - 1.3 Recommendations made by NPE 1986, NCF 2005. - 1.4 Organisation of curriculum - 1.5 Critical Review of present Karnataka state secondary school science curriculum with special reference to physics